Nordschleife Über Alles

 The track day began with two guided laps of the track.
 Not having a video game console with which to practice before arriving, I was lost after the first four turns.
 The second lap looked no more familiar than the first.
 At the slow pace it was taking over twelve minutes to complete a lap of the track.
 Comparing that to learning a typical GP track, I would get the same number of laps on a GP track in the first practice session as I would turn on the Nordschleife in an entire day.
 Instead of seeing the same turn every 90 seconds you see the turns once every ten minutes.
 And, in between, you have seen eighty other corners.

-The scale on the track maps is so warped that many of the sweepers
+The scale on the track maps is so warped that many of the sweepers don’t

-that identified the proper line through each turn.
+the proper line through each turn.

 The BMW approach was to run smaller sections of the track repeatedly.
 This approach allowed me to learn distinct parts of the track very well but, of course, the rest of the track remained a mystery.
 Of the allotted time we spent half of each session riding backwards on the track to repeat that portion.
 This seemed to me to be wasting half of our riding time experiencing the turns in reverse.